-The format bit, FO, can be set to 1 to set the word length to eight bits to implement the power-down mode on the AD7910/AD7920.
+The format bit, FO, may be set to 1 to set the word length to eight bits, in order to implement the power-down mode on the AD7910/AD7920.

-Figure 25 shows the connection diagram.
+The connection diagram is shown in Figure 15.
 It should be noted that for signal processing applications, it is imperative that the frame synchronization signal from the TMS320C541 provides equidistant sampling.